Article ID: 273711 - View products that this article applies to.

 · Slicers do not display data in the Excel Viewer.
 Instead a box displays in the location of the slicer with this text, “This shape represents a slicer.
 Slicers can be used in at least Excel 2010.
 If the shape was modified in an earlier version of Excel, or if the workbook was saved in Excel 2003 or earlier, the slicer cannot be used.”

-If you need to view these features, use the Excel Web App.
+If you need to view these features, use Excel Online.